-An upshot of our likelihood-based MDN model is the availability of uncertainty estimates (Riley & Thompson, 2016) for the predicted fire frequencies.
+An upshot of our likelihood-based MDN model in SMLFire 1.0 is the availability of uncertainty estimates (Riley and Thompson, 2016) for the predicted fire frequencies.
 Since our frequencies are modeled as a Poisson distribution, we expect their standard deviation to scale as $\sim \sqrt{N}$ for N fire counts.
-Thus, the relatively narrow 95% error band shown for both
+Thus, the relatively narrow 95% error band shown for both the WUS and regional frequency plots comes with an important caveat: we only estimate the statistical uncertainty for our results while ignoring the (possibly dominant) contribution to the model uncertainty from sources such as climate-vegetation linkages (Kitzberger et al., 2017; Zhou et al., 2019; Bastos et al., 2020; Tschumi et al., 2022).